roq-trading/roq-cpp-samples/README.md

 > *This section will demonstrate how to install Miniconda*.

-A conda environment allows you to install up-to-date binary packages on your development box *without* requiring root access.
+A Conda environment allows you to install up-to-date binary packages on your development box *without* requiring root access.

 ```bash